 I was eight when my dad leaned me over the kitchen sink for my first caviar tasting.
 Who does a caviar tasting over a sink, you ask?
-Parents who know their kids are going to puke it up, that’s who.
+Parents who know their kids are going to spit it out, that’s who. 🙂

 And then, whiz!